Sadie threw a carnival-themed birthday party for 3 of her sons that was a hit. She shares advice on how to create your own carnival party.

 - Milk Bottle Toss: I created this game by collecting quart-sized buttermilk jugs and spray painting them a bright red.
 I printed out blue "milk labels in a free carnival font and used Mod Podge to affix the labels securely.
 You will need about 6-8 bottles in total.
 Fill them with some rocks, sand, or water to help stabilize them.
 Add a bucket of plastic balls and a table, and you are ready to go!

 - Feed The Clown: Nothing is better than the old stand-by bean bag toss, especially for the youngest party-goers.
 Grab a large piece of foam board, get out your markers and channel your artistic side!
 Draw your best clown and cut out circles where his mouth should be or as juggling balls.
 Lean your board up against a wall or add a second board to the back to create an A-frame.
 Add your bean bags and get tossing!

 - The Balloon Blaster: This was by far the hit of the party!
 It was so easy to make and so fun to play!
-All it takes is a large piece of foam board, cardboard or wood and lots of little water balloons.
-Blow up lots and lot of balloons- and then blow up some more.
+All it takes is a large piece of foam board, cardboard or wood, and lots of little water balloons.
+Blow up lots and lots of balloons—and then blow up some more.
 In rows, attach your balloons to the board using push pins.
-Set the board up off the ground a little- we used an easel- and grab a few darts.
-Put all of your extra balloons in bag and set beside the game so you can replenish them as needed.
+Set the board up off the ground a little—we used an easel—and grab a few darts.
+Put all of your extra balloons in a bag and set them beside the game so you can replenish them as needed.
 Don't forget the parental supervision on this one!!

 - Watermelon Eating Contest: Simple and Messy fun and perfect for cooling off on a festive summer afternoon!
-Cut a couple watermelons into large equal chunks- in half and then each half into fourths is a good size.
+Cut a couple of watermelons into large equal chunks—in half, and then each half into fourths is a good size.
 Then it is just ready, set, EAT!
 Whoever eats their part the fastest wins the prize!